If you’re just starting out on your blog journey, I hope the new blogger mistakes I made will be ones you don’t have to make!

 I started my blog with the intent to monetize it and not purely as a hobby blog.
 If you want to make money off of your blog and grow traffic quickly, these are new blogger mistakes you can’t afford to make.

-Mistake #1: I used the wrong website builder
+Mistake #1: Using the wrong website builder

 When you’re starting out it’s incredibly important to be able to learn SEO (search engine optimization).
 One of the best ways to figure that out is to start using the Yoast plugin for WordPress.
 Squarespace doesn’t have plugins, so there aren’t ways to automatically check your SEO.

 I use Siteground for my hosting now.
 I can’t recommend them enough!
 After reading several reviews of other web hosting providers and speaking with some blogging mentors, I settled on Siteground and I’ve been incredibly happy.

-Mistake #2: I didn’t post enough
+Mistake #2: Not posting enough

-Mistake #3: I posted about the wrong things
+Mistake #3: Posting about the wrong things

 Maybe you’ll get lucky with this approach, but what I’ve found to be true is an audience wants answers to problems.
 They want specific help with things and they want information quickly and cogently (think: listicles!)

-Mistake #4: I didn’t understand affiliate marketing
+Mistake #4: Not understanding affiliate marketing

 While I know that’s worked for some people, it really doesn’t work for new bloggers.
 You need to establish credibility to get people to buy things.
 If you are using affiliate links you need to write a blog post about those things and share why you like them and are recommending them.

-Mistake #5: I didn’t have a solid plan
+Mistake #5: Not having a solid plan

 Other bloggers will create massive pieces of content that answer lots of questions and will try to rank for difficult keywords.
 Others will create a massive amount of content, hoping for a few virals.
 I’ve seen bloggers be successful with all of these – but you have to choose a path and really go for it.